SachaSmets/event-sense/README.md

 ## features

 * we strive to make a interactive map for users to walk through
-* a built in AR based GPS to guide you to wherever you would like to be
+* a built-in AR based GPS to guide you to wherever you would like to go
 * a map with all the activities and events
-* just a simple scan of a QR code will open our application
+* just a simple scan of a QR code will open our web application
 * dynamically add points of interest to events

 ## what modules do we use